jimburton/happstack-webroutes0/README.md

 # happstack-webroutes0
 Demo of using Happstack with webroutes and the Shakespeare templating libs.
-Thanks to [Tazjin](https://tazj.in/en/1335123720) for the example.
+Thanks to [Tazjin's blog](https://tazj.in/en/1335123720) for the example.

 ````
 $ cabal update